alexdmoss/mw-monitoring/README.md

 ## Alert Manager

-AlertManager requires the SendGrid API key to be set up - see `./utils/create-alertmanager-secrets.sh`.
-This value can be regenerated from the SendGrid UI if necessary.
+AlertManager requires the Postmark API key to be set up for sending email - see `./utils/create-alertmanager-secrets.sh`.
+This value can be regenerated from the Postmark UI if necessary.

 When this is up and running, you should be able to `kubectl port-forward svc/alertmanager-operated 9093:9093` and then hit `http://localhost:9093/` and see one of the Promethei.